p4lang/p4factory/targets/switch/README.md

 6. Basic ACL: MAC and IP ACLs
 7. Unicast RPF check
 8. MPLS: LER, LSR, IPVPN, VPLS, L2VPN
+9. Host interface
+10. Mirroring: Ingress and egress mirroring with ERSPAN
+11. Counters/Statistics

 Upcoming Features
 -----------------
-1. Mirroring
-2. Multicast: IP, PIM-SM
+1. Multicast: IP, PIM-SM
-3. NAT
+2. NAT
-4. Counters/Statistics
-5. Ingress Policers
+3. Ingress Policers
-6. QoS
+4. QoS

 Building Soft Switch
 --------------------

 The soft switch can be built with the auto-generated API or switchapi.
+Please refer to README under p4factory for instructions to build P4 programs.

 To build the softswitch with only the auto-generated API in a thrift server,